englishm/zabbix_send/README.md

 # ZabbixSend

-A Ruby implementation of Zabbix sender protocol.
+A Ruby implementation of the Zabbix sender protocol.

 ## Installation